Mobile phones are useful, but also, pretty much pure evil, thanks to the way they’re made and how they control us. But not Fairphone!

 By Arwa Lodhi

 We may think that Smartphones are super; they are now objects we simply can’t live without.
 We dress them up in pretty cases, sleep with them beside the bed, and feel lost without them.

-Combine that will built-in obsolescence (meaning your Blackberry or iPhone is made to just stop working, all of a sudden) and the introduction of ‘must have’ new models, manufacturers of smartphones have us all by the throat.
+Combine that will built-in obsolescence (meaning your Galaxy or iPhone is made to just stop working, all of a sudden) and the introduction of ‘must have’ new models, manufacturers of smartphones have us all by the throat.

 In fact, phones are sometimes assembled by child workers and/or in sweatshops.
-In addition, most smartphones are not properly recycled, leading to not only the waste of their valuable components, but to an increasingly large, terribly toxic rubbish heap.
+In addition, most smartphones are not properly recycled.
+This leads to not only the waste of their valuable components, but to an increasingly large, terribly toxic rubbish heap.

 Has your conscience picked up this call?
-Learn more here.

 Have an old phone you’ve been meaning to recycle?
 Take action!